 Prevalence mapping and bivariate maps

 For the analysis of the prevalence data, eight different environemntal and socio-demographic variables were selected: the land surface temperature at night, temperature seasonality, minimum temperature of the coldest month, soil moisture, annual precipitation, slope, distance to the nearest river and prevalence of improved housing were selected.
 Microfilarial prevalence data ranged from 0.65% to 82.95% with a mean of 29.01% (± 19.31% SD).
 Most of the data were from the western and south-central parts of the study area, with only five data points from the eastern parts (Figure 7a).
 The geostatistical interpolated map of baseline microfilarial prevalence based on environmental data shows that the prevalence is higher particularly in the south-central, the central, and eastern regions of the transition Ghana (Figure 7c).
 The overall predicted prevalence is relatively low in the western regions of transition Ghana with scattered areas of high prevalence.
 As expected, the uncertainty map shows that the uncertainty was relatively lower in the actual sampling locations with varying level of uncertainties in the interpolated areas (Figure 7d).
 Based on the regression coefficients, the soil moisture (mean coefficient: 0.043, 95% BCI: 0.004–0.084) and slope (mean coefficient: 2.126, 95% BCI: 0.032–4.338) had a significant positive association with the microfilarial prevalence while the temperature seasonality (mean coefficient: -0.022, 95% BCI: -0.044–-0.001) had a significant negative association with the microfilarial prevalence (Supplementary Table 2).
-The range of the microfilarial prevalence map was estimated to be 4.4 km (95% BCI: 1.67–7.88 km).
+The spatial range of the microfilarial prevalence map was estimated to be 4.4 km (95% BCI: 1.67–7.88 km).